scalawithcats/scala-with-cats/src/pages/case-studies/testing/index.md

 and out `expected` result is of type `Int`.
 We can't compare them directly!

-[^warnings]: Technically this is a *compiler warning* not an error.
+[^warnings]: Technically this is a *warning* not an error.
 It has been promoted to an error in our case because we're using the `-Xfatal-warnings` flag on `scalac`.

-We recommend using this flag to avoid gotchas like this!
+There are a couple of ways to solve this problem.

-There are numerous ways to solve this problem.
+We could alter our test code
-We could block on the future and make the test synchronous.
+to accommodate the asynchronousness.
-Or we could rewrite the whole test to be asynchronous, blocking on the final result.
+However, there is another alternative.
-However, there is another alternative: to make our service code synchronous so the test above works without modification!
+Let's make our service code synchronous so our test works without modification!

 ## Abstracting over Type Constructors